 Preparing for A Life After Playing – Part 1

 A playing career can end unexpectedly because of an injury or just from no longer being able to meet the demands of performing at the professional level.
-Many players have no plan or given thought to what they would do if this happens.
+Many players have no plan or given any thought to what they would do if this occurs.

 In this first of two parts on preparing for a 2nd career, we learn why players that gain qualifications whilst still playing have a smoother and more confident transition out of the game.